shariq-hub/DataStructures-and-Algorithms-/README.md

 # DataStructures-and-Algorithms-
-In this repository I will share my questions and answers which I have solved CodeForces Ladder Link from where I am solving these problems: http://codeforces.com/problemset/problem/233/A
+In this repository I will share my questions and answers which I have solved CodeForces Ladder Link from where I am solving these problems from Codeforces ladders Link:https://codeforcesladders.firebaseapp.com/